Dylan-Dotti/Emerald-Auto-Trainer/README.md

 # Emerald-Auto-Trainer

-Python scripts that use pyautogui, win32gui, and some computer vision to automate the process of training Pokemon in Pokemon Emerald
+Python scripts that use pyautogui, win32gui, and some computer vision to automate the process of training Pokemon in Pokemon Emerald on a VBA emulator